NeuroTechX/ntx_slack_archive/studentclubs.md

  >Hey Bryan, Congrats on the constitution!
 I am very happy to see a new club appearing in our ecosystem.
 Did you take a look at the NTX Student Clubs website: <https://neurotechx.github.io/studentclubs/>?

+10/13/2017 7:41 PM

+ **benjamindeleener** :

+ >You can definitely be a student club in our organization.
+You might be interested in taking part of the competition if some of your club contains undergraduate students.